 The MPhil in Population Health Sciences is a one-year full-time master’s degree (FHEQ level-7 equivalent) of the University of Cambridge.
-The course can also be taken as an MSt in Population Health Sciences, which is a two-year part-time master’s degree of the University of Cambridge.
+The course can also be taken as a two year part-time MPhil in Population Health Sciences.

 The overall aim of the programme is to provide course participants with the necessary knowledge and skills to serve as a foundation for a career in population health sciences in academic, practice or other settings.
 Students will receive basic training in the core research methods used in the related academic disciplines of epidemiology, global health, health data science, infectious diseases, public health, and primary care research, and will then be given the opportunity to further specialise in their chosen area of interest.
 The course will teach students how to critique and design population health studies, and will give them the opportunity to carry out focused research under close supervision.
 Ultimately, we expect our graduates to contribute to the study and improvement of population health.

 All graduates of the programme should be able to:

 - Critically appraise and evaluate the design, analysis and interpretation of population health studies